jacksonh/manos/docs/timeouts.md

 Custom RepeatBehaviors
 ----------------------

-If your application needs a RepeatBehavior more sophisticated than once, forever, and number of iterations you can create a custom RepeatBehavior.
+If your application needs a RepeatBehavior more sophisticated than once, forever, or number of iterations you can create a custom RepeatBehavior.
 This is done by implementing the IRepeatBehavior interface.
 This interface has a single method ShouldContinueToRepeat.
 Once ShouldContinueToRepeat returns false, the timeout is stopped.

 Here is a simple example that will clear a cache every five minutes until November 6th 2001.